Wiesberg Castle in Tobadill

 Roman path in Lermoos, Austria

-Lermoss is situated at a historic route which was even used by the ancient Romans.
-This clever example of offline ‘augmented reality’ reminds of the fact that there was a Roman path made of trunks leading through the swamp between Lermoos, Ehrwald and Biberwier.
+Lermoos is situated on a historic route even used by the ancient Romans.
+This clever example of offline ‘augmented reality’ reminds us of the fact that there was a Roman path made of trunks leading through the swamp between Lermoos, Ehrwald and Biberwier.

 Published